 My road to teaching has been long.
 It began on a hot July day in Dallas, Texas when I was born the third child of a Presbyterian minister and a teacher.
 Only three years later, I moved to Charlotte, North Carolina, where I spent the next eighteen years of my life.
 I was raised, surrounded by an affluent community, in a family that teetered financially on the edge of the haves and have nots, but until I was much older I never realized it.
 Values were strong in my parents’ family.

 I was a restless high school student with fond memories of my elementary and middle school days.
 I didn’t have much use for adolescence and my drive for adulthood committed me to gather enough credits by my junior year that I graduated one year ahead of my class.
+It was that or drop out, so I figured out the rules to the game and moved on.
 I attempted college to please my parents, but soon realized a degree in business was not for me.
 The trail I blazed made me a licensed paramedic, where I was able to apply my love for helping people.
 I also found the love of a transplanted midwestern Social Worker working in the local emergency room.

 5th Grade Today